Sasbom/TVPy/doc/doc_compile.md

 export CXX=/path/to/gcc15/bin/g++
 ```

-Make sure you have your LD_LIBRARY_PATH including the right libraries, so that Python will know where to look for
+Make sure you have your LD_LIBRARY_PATH / lib folder including the right core libraries, so that Python will know where to look for
-libstc++.
+libstdc++.
 My builds on GCC 15 rely on `GLIBCXX_3.4.32`, which was introduced with `GCC 12.1`.

+A working version of libstdc++ can be bundled by using `bash bash_build_pybind11.sh --bundle`

 If you are on Linux and want to use Ninja (`sudo apt install ninja-build`) as your build system,<br>add: `-G Ninja` to the before last line in `bash_build_pybind11.sh`, like so:
 ```